EMZdot/Emma-Hero-s-Scarf/README.md

 ### **Written Heroes**

-This first transcoding creates a link between the *face* and the *identity*.
-Keeping the original medium and size, I replaced the visual Icons with *written ones*.
-It's an investigation between the visual power of face recognition and the open door to human immagination when it comes to sensory reading.
+This first is an  iterpretative transcoding which creates a link between the *face* and the *identity*.
+Keeping the original medium and size, I used *written intuitive descriptive replacements* to recreate the scarf without using the original images.
+It's an investigation between the power of face recognition and the open door to human immagination when it comes to sensory reading.

 ### **Methods**

 Having found out the proportions of the pattern's grid(123x24), I reproduced it on paper using the original size(2m by 40cm).
 Illustrator allowed me to re-design the 123 icons and turn them into descriptive writing using a combination of the Heroes Museum's descriptions of Icons and some trigger/key-words that could spped up the recognition process.

+//Pictures of Sketches

-Remember to include the url link to jump to the full media, of course!
+//Remember to include the url link to jump to the full media, of course!

 ### **Tools**